Victor-DS/NFC-Activity-Monitor/README.md

 You will get an error, since this application doesn't have an activity, but your module should now be listed on the Xposed app.
 Active it, and reboot your phone.

 ## Usage
+### How does it work?
 Everytime an application reads a RFID tag using your NFC, the module will dump the information it requested both on the Xposed logs as well the ADB.

+### How is it useful?
+It tells you what an application did or what information is passing from A to B.
+Let's say you use your phone for payments.
+Using this module, you will be able to check which information is being requested and passed from your phone when you made a payment.

 ## LICENSE
 ```